murphyka/information_explorable/info_decomp.md

 #### Conclusion

-By using auxiliary variables to compress our source variables, we gain the ability to identify specific variation across all the sources that is most predictive of the target variable.
-This grants a continuous spectrum of the important bits and a soft ramp of interpretability.
+Often it is an abundance of variation that impedes our understanding of a complex system.
+We don't know where to focus, long before caring about the nature of the functional relationship between observables.
+This post has presented a possible route forward: identify the most relevant variation and leave the functional relationship as a black box.
+Rather than asking *how much* mutual information there is between different sets of variables, the perspective changes to *what* is the mutual information?
+What are the specific distinctions that constitute the shared information?

+Auxiliary variables serve a valuable purpose to this end: they control what specific variation to transmit and what to ignore.
+Posed as an optimization problem, the selection of relevant variation is well-suited for machine learning&mdash;requiring nothing more exotic than the front end of a variational autoencoder&mdash;and can be a practical route to interpretability.

-If you want to learn more, consider checking out our papers on the topic:
+If you'd like to learn more, consider checking out our papers on the topic:

 <a class="paper-title-link" href="https://arxiv.org/abs/2211.17264">Interpretability with full complexity by constraining feature information (ICLR 2023)</a>